Sekkilhar

-Sēkkilān Mādēvadigal Rāmadēva (12th century CE), known popularly by his family name as Sekkilhar (also spelled Sekkizhar), was a saint and a contemporary of Kulottunga Chola II.
+Sēkkilān Mādēvadigal Rāmadēva (12th century CE), known popularly by his family name as Sekkizhar, was a saint and a contemporary of Kulottunga Chola II.
 He compiled and wrote the Periya Puranam (Great Story or Narrative) in 4253 verses, recounting the life stories of the sixty-three Shaiva Nayanars, the devotees of Shiva.
 Sekkilhar himself was later canonised and his work, the Periyapuranam became the twelfth and final book of the sacred Saiva canon.

 Life

 Sekkilhar was born as Arulmozhithevan, meaning the one of the divine language.
 He was a native of Kundrathur village (a suburb of the present-day Chennai), a sub-division of Puliyur-kottam in Thondaimandalam.
-Sekkilhar was a child of precious genius and having noticed this, king Anapaya, that is Kulothunga Chola II appointed him as his Prime Minister on account of his talents.
+He born in a Vellalar family.
+Sekkilhar was a child of precocious genius and having noticed this, king Anapaya, that is Kulothunga Chola II appointed him as his Prime Minister on account of his talents.
 His life is celebrated by Umapati Sivacharya in his fourteenth century work (1313 CE) called Sekkilhar Nayanar Puranam.
 Sekkilhar had the title Uttama Chola Pallavan and his brother, the title Tondaiman Pallavaraiyan.
 Sekkilhar is also called Ganga-kula tilaka (the glory of the Ganga race) and Bagirathi-kula tilaka (the glory of the Bhagiratha race) by Umapati Sivacharya in his work, the Sekkilar Puranam.
 The Guru Puja festival for Sekkilhar is celebrated annually in the month of Vaigasi-Poosam (May-June).